bohnelang/Thunderbird_Add-On_USB_LED_Dream_Cheeky/README.md

 ## How a add-on can use USB devices
 The add-on carries for the most operating systems a binary that can interface the HID interface.
-The add-on can execute this binary but only as a real file in filesystem:
+The add-on can execute this binary but only as a real file in filesystem.
+- Copy binaries from add-on to local file system (profile directory)
+- Make them executable
+- Execute them

 ```
     function copyDataURLToFile(aURL, file, callback) {